 “A lot of medical professionals just see me as a failure.
 People at ICS don’t.
 ICS should be the model for how care for people with severe disabilities is delivered.”
 ICS member Barbara Bobbi Linn.

-Some of this, as we wrote last week, is about having staff trained and certified to specialize in a specific condition, like Multiple Sclerosis – but a lot of it is really about paying attention to each member’s very specific needs, as ICS member Jose Hernandez describes in this video.
+Some of this is about having staff trained and certified to specialize in a specific condition, like Multiple Sclerosis – but a lot of it is really about paying attention to each member’s very specific needs, as ICS member Jose Hernandez describes in this video.

 Disability-expert care management is focused on the individual.
 Its goal is to determine which services and supports will help the individual achieve their maximum functional ability, protect their health, and allow them to have the best possible quality of life.
 It takes into account the person’s independence and autonomy, and what they need to participate in family, work, school, and community life.